Take advantage of your holiday visit to check on older adults

 - More quick fixes for kitchen and around the house

-- If their bath mats are slippery (a real hazard!), replace them with these stylish low-profile, non-slip mats
+- If their bath mats are slippery (a real hazard!), replace them with a stylish low-profile, non-slip mats

-Use these tips to prepare for a successful conversation and keep these conversation starters in your back pocket to make it easier to get the ball rolling.
+Use these tips to prepare for a successful conversation and keep a few of the conversation starters in mind to make it easier to get the ball rolling.

 Recommended for you: